-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Brotherhood of Maintenance of Way Employes Division (BMWED) has submitted a public comment letter to the Federal Railroad Administration (FRA) regarding the Association of American Railroads' (AAR) petition for a blanket waiver of compliance with visual track inspection regulations.
 The request primarily concerns the frequency outlined in 49 C.F.R.
 Sec.213.233(b) and (c).

-In their correspondence, BMWED emphasized the importance of maintaining rigorous safety standards more ST
+In their correspondence, BMWED emphasized the importance of maintaining rigorous safety standards in rail inspections.
+"We firmly believe that huma more ST

 Brotherhood of Railroad Signalmen Opposes AAR's Waiver Request on Track Inspections (10)